fafl/token-bucket-postgres/README.md

 If you have a lot of requests per second, then postgres will at some point become the bottleneck.
 In this case you should keep the buckets in memory and ditch the persistence.

+You can figure out the speed on your setup by running this test:
+* Make sure you have postgres installed
+* Run ```psql -f token_bucket_tables.sql``` to set up the tables
+* Run ```psql -f token_bucket_function.sql``` to set up the plpgsql function
+* Run ```time python test.py``` to try and fetch 5000 tokens from the local database, where only 3600 are available.

+On my machine the last step takes less than two seconds.
+It would take a bit longer if it were to access postgres over the network.
+By running it on your setup you should be able to determine if the speed is sufficient.

 # How do I install this?

 You need an instance of postgres, where you can create the function and the two needed tables `token_rates` and `token_buckets`.